pnp/blog/content/post/using-power-automate-and-graph-api-to-manage-external-access-to.md

 ```json
 body('GetUser')?['value'][0]?['id']
 ```

-On the negative side, firstly invite the user to your organisation by using the final action of the custom connector.
+On the negative side, firstly invite the user to your organization by using the final action of the custom connector.